Althea Mortimer

 Althea Mortimer (November 20, 1908 – January 1997) was a Bahamian suffragist and educator who worked with the Women's Suffrage Movement and the Progressive Liberal Party to campaign for universal adult suffrage in The Bahamas.

 Early life and education

-Althea Mortimer was born on November 20, 1908 in Matthew Town, Inagua to Samuel and Lilla Mortimer.
+Mortimer was born on November 20, 1908, in Matthew Town, Inagua to Samuel and Lilla Mortimer.
 She moved to Nassau with her mother and older brother after her father died.

-Mortimor relocated to New York City with her brother to find work and further her education with evening classes.
+She relocated to New York City with her brother to find work and further her education.
 After she returned to Nassau she worked as a legal secretary for Thaddeus A. (T.A.)
 Toote.